• Skip to primary navigation

 Tips for Making the Best Italian Meatballs

 • Good Beef – use a good quality beef, avoid buying beef that is compacted in a square package.
 Use a beef that is fresh ground and looks like “ribbons” in the package.
 Also use a lean ground beef that has a good ratio of fat to meat.
-We find that 85/15 or 90/10 are good ratios that still have good flavor but are not greasy.
+We find that 85/15 is a good ratio that still have good flavor but are not greasy.

 • Panade – don’t skip the panade.
 It is what helps keep the meatballs tender juicy as they bake in the oven.